Retroglide (album)

-Retroglide is the eleventh and most recent studio album by the British rock/pop/fusion group Level 42.
+Retroglide is the eleventh studio album by the English jazz-funk band Level 42.
 It was released 12 years after their previous album and reached the UK Top 80.
 It is a mix of electronica with Level 42's traditional blend of funk and pop.
 The album is notable for featuring songs written by Boon Gould, the band's original guitarist (whose guitar is featured on "Ship") and bassist/vocalist Mark King.

 The album cover was designed by Alan Brooks who previously created the sleeves for the 1983 singles of "The Chinese Way" and "Out of Sight, Out of Mind".
 The sleeve depicts a futuristic updated version of the band's Princess logo, who was first pictured on Level 42's self-titled debut album in 1981, which although not credited was inspired by the figure of Maria of the 1927 film, Metropolis.